marymlucas/co-authorship-sna/README.md

 *"AI AND fairness AND healthcare" OR "AI AND bias AND healthcare"*

-and specifying only the Title, Abstract, or Keywords fields.
+and searching only the Title, Abstract, or Keywords fields.

+Depending on when you perform the search you may likely end up with more results as more papers are published (or fewer if there are retractions).